-An orange lovers cake, this Whole Orange Tea Cake starts with a whole orange – peel and all!
-The cake is perfectly balanced with just enough orange flavour, balanced with light sweetness.
-Topped with an generous layer of cream cheese icing and it’s a perfect slice.
-Would be lovely on an Easter brunch table!
+This lovely orange cake starts with a whole orange – peel and all!
+The cake is perfectly balanced with just enough orange flavour and lightly sweet.
+You’ll love the generous layer of cream cheese icing, too!

-I started with a blood orange and I have to confess, I fully expected to cut in to this cake and find it pink.
-The batter certainly was pretty pink-ish when it went in to the pan.
-Surprise.
-Not pink (but definitely delicious!).
-Anyway, this cake starts with cutting up a whole orange, peel and all and whizzing it up in a blender or food processor.
-This gets mixed with egg yolks and sugar, then flour.
+This cake starts with cutting up a whole orange, peel and all and whizzing it up in a blender or food processor.
+The orange then gets mixed with egg yolks and sugar, then flour.
 Finally, the egg whites are beaten to stiff peaks and folded in to the batter.
 Despite the addition of beaten egg whites, this is quite a sturdy cake once baked.
 Perfect for slicing.

 I topped my cake off with a cream cheese frosting, which wasn’t part of the original recipe, but since I happened to have some cream cheese on hand, I couldn’t resist.
 The original used a warm glaze of icing sugar melted with orange juice, then poured over the cake at serving, which would be nice as well, I’m sure.